Frequently Asked Questions

 How do I pay for things in North Sulawesi?

-If paying in cash, payment should be made in USD.
-Should you wish to pay in another currency, we also accept EUR and SGD cash, but will convert from USD at the day's bank exchange rate.
-Alternatively, payment can be made by Visa or Mastercard credit card, in Rupiah, converted at the day's bank exchange rate.
+If paying in cash, payment should be made in Indonesian Rupiahs (IDR).
+Eco Divers uses as main currency EUR and accepts USD cash too, but will convert from EUR at the day's bank exchange rate.
+Alternatively, payment can be made by Visa or Mastercard credit card, in IDR, converted at the day's bank exchange rate.

 Due to a recent change in Indonesian banking policy, you can no longer use traveler cheques in local shops, dive centers and resorts.
 These can now only be cashed in local banks by the owner of the cheque.
 (Please note that the only Traveler Cheques accepted by the local banks are American Express USD cheques.)

-You can draw cash in Rupiah from the ATMs at the local banks using your PIN (personal identity number) and you can draw up to 3,000,000 Rupiah on Visa or Mastercard at the local banks but only before 2pm (you must present your passport with your credit card).
+You can draw cash in IDR from the ATMs at the local banks using your PIN (personal identity number) and you can draw up to IDR 3,000,000 on Visa or Mastercard at the local banks but only before 2pm (you must present your passport with your credit card).
 Banks and ATMs offer a reasonable exchange rate.

 What else can I do in North Sulawesi?